 It's a method that leads to waistline without much effort, says the researcher.

-Fruits and veggies are among the best 'foods' you can eat to lose weight, and for optimal health.
+Fruits and veggies are among the 'best foods' you can eat to lose weight, and for better health.

 They are low in calories, sugar, but high in fiber.